crsuzh/BORS/index.md

 5. Introduction to reproducible notebooks for data analysis
 6. Implementation of the principles of Open Science and reproducible research when visualizing data

+The course originates from a course given at the University of Zurich, Switzerland.
+Some of the provided links hence point to University of Zurich resources, which are then to be understood as an example for resources available at most universities.
 <!-- this is an html comment -->

 {% comment %} This is a comment in Liquid {% endcomment %}